 Both iPhone 8 and iPhone X come back to glass formulation.
 The most durable glass outfit enables you to easily clean out the smudges and fingerprints.
 They are both resistance from water, splashes, and dust, equipped with True Tone display, 3D Touch, etc.

-While the first difference is that iPhone 8 is with 4.7-inch widescreen LCD, 1334-by-750-pixel resolution at 326 ppi, screen coverage up to 65.6%, and iPhone X is with 5.8-inch all-screen OLED, 2436-by-1125-pixel resolution at 458 ppi, screen coverage up to 82.9%.
+While the first difference is that iPhone 8 is with 4.7-inch widescreen LCD, 1334-by-750-pixel resolution at 326 PPI, screen coverage up to 65.6%, and iPhone X is with 5.8-inch all-screen OLED, 2436-by-1125-pixel resolution at 458 PPI, screen coverage up to 82.9%.

 iPhone X measures 143.6mm by 70.9mm, and 7.7m thick, with 174g.
 While iPhone 8 is 138.4mm by 67.3mm and 7.3mm thick, with 148g.
 So iPhone 8 is 26g lighter than iPhone X. So if you prefer smaller and lighter iPhone, then there iPhone 8 is.

 Another word for portrait mode, iPhone 8 Plus has it, too.
 This is just like iPhone 7 and iPhone 7 Plus.
-So if you have much interest in the portrait mode, the you need to choose the iPhone X.
+So if you have much interest in the portrait mode, then you need to choose the iPhone X.

 After talking about the rear camera, the front one is naturally the next topic we will focus on about iPhone 8 and iPhone X differences.

 The biggest difference about their front cameras is iPhone X is with a TrueDepth camera, while iPhone 8 just with the regular FaceTime HD camera.
-What is TrueDepth camera?
+What is the TrueDepth camera?
 It is the one, which brings the two most outstanding and eye-catching features for iPhone X: Face ID, and Animoji.

 Besides, the iPhone X front camera also supports portrait mode, Apple calling it Portrait Mode Selfies.
 So not just rear camera, the front camera also can take photos with a sharp foreground and blurred background.
 So iPhone X front camera is more fun than iPhone 8.

 While as mentioned above, the iPhone X’s TrueDepth camera brings us the new generation of iPhone secure authentication – Face ID.
-It means we need look at the front camera to unlock the device.
+It means we need to look at the front camera to unlock the device.
 Even though Apple says Face ID is much more secure than Touch ID, people still have much concern about it.
-For the truth about it, we have to wait for iPhone X being available.
+For the truth about it, we have to wait for iPhone X is available.

-Compared to iPhone 7, iPhone 8 just lasts as same as iPhone 7, while iPhone X is 2 hours longer. iPhone X taking time is 21 hours, while iPhone 8 is 14 hours; As for audio playback, iPhone X is up to 60 hours, while iPhone 8 is 40 hours; However, they last same time for the internet browsing, and video playing.
+Compared to iPhone 7, iPhone 8 just lasts as same as iPhone 7, while iPhone X is 2 hours longer. iPhone X taking time is 21 hours, while iPhone 8 is 14 hours; As for audio playback, iPhone X is up to 60 hours, while iPhone 8 is 40 hours; however, they last the same time for internet browsing, and video playing.

 iPhone 8 is now available to pre-order, costing 699 USD with 64 GB, and 849 USD with 256 GB, and both delivering on September 22nd.
 You can have three colors to choose: Silver, Gold, Space Gray.